Managing a Vata-Pitta Constitution

 Along with the main qualities of vata, it is also helpful to know those tastes that increase and decrease vata.

-As said above, each of us has a unique proportion of the three doshas in our prakritis.
-Ayurveda teaches us that if a dosha increases beyond its original, natural proportion for us, it fosters an environment where disease can flourish.
+Each of us has a unique proportion of the three doshas in our prakritis.
+Ayurveda teaches us that if a dosha increases beyond its original, natural proportion for our unique constituition, it fosters an environment where imbalance can flourish.

-Medicines are substances that decrease the excess dosha by providing the opposite qualities to it.
-For example, if vata has increased due to excess activity, a quiet, calm environment can be a medicine.
-If it has increased due to excess dryness, wetness can be the medicine.
+To do this, we want to incorporate things that decrease the excess dosha by providing the opposite qualities.
+For example, if vata has increased due to excess activity, a quiet, calm environment can be the perfect solution.
+If it has increased due to excess dryness, wetness provides the needed balance.
 Too much cold?
 Use heat.

-One of the wonderfully practical aspects of Ayurveda is that anything can be used as a medicine because everything that exists has a quality.
+One of the wonderfully practical aspects of Ayurveda is that anything can be used to restore healthy balance because everything that exists has a quality.
 This includes but is not limited to: herbs, foods, colors, drinks, environments, smells, and lifestyles.

 Qualities opposite to vata are moist, grounding, warming, smooth, oily, and stabilizing.
 It is therefore best for vata individuals to seek out physical and emotional environments, routines, and foods that possess these opposite qualities.

 A vata individual does wonderfully with warm, freshly cooked, nourishing, mushy foods, like soups, stews, kitchari, and one-pot-meals.